 Talcum Powder

-Our Talc Litigation Team remains at the forefront, co-leading the federal court MDL and representing thousands of plaintiffs nationwide who were diagnosed with ovarian cancer after using J&J’s talc based Baby Powder or Shower To Shower.
+Our Talc Litigation Team remains at the forefront, co-leading the federal court MDL and representing thousands of plaintiffs nationwide who were diagnosed with ovarian cancer after using J&J’s talc-based Baby Powder or Shower To Shower.

 Leading the Charge: Talcum Powder Litigation

-For more than a century, Johnson & Johnson marketed its talc based Johnson’s Baby Powder & Shower to Shower as safe, even for infants.
-Many women grew up using the product not only to care for their babies, but also for their own personal hygiene.
+For more than a century, Johnson & Johnson marketed its talc-based Johnson’s Baby Powder and Shower to Shower products as safe, even for infants.
+Many women grew up using these products not only for their babies but also for their own personal hygiene.
+However, Johnson & Johnson was aware of studies from as early as the 1960s that suggested a concerning link between talcum powder and ovarian cancer.

 What is Talcum Powder?